Incorporating Heterophily into Graph Neural Networks for Graph Classification: Experimental Evaluation

 \subsubsection{Ablation Study}

-In this section, we perform ablation study on each strategy used in IHGNN: 1) integration of the ego- and neighbor-embeddings of nodes, 2) separation of the ego- and neighbor-embeddings of nodes, 3) concatenation of the intermediate node embeddings from every layer, and 4) concatenation of all the node embeddings as the final graph-level readout function.
-The classification accuracy is reported in Table~\ref{tab:ablation}.
-We observe that the IHGNN method outperforms both IHGNN-w/o-Inter. and IHGNN-w/o-Grap. on all the datasets.
-The former one does not concatenate the intermediate node embeddings from every layer and the latter one does not concatenate all the node embeddings as the final graph-level readout function (using instead the summation of all the node embeddings).
-On most of the datasets, IHGNN that adopts both the strategies of the integration and separation of the ego- and neighbor-embeddings of nodes performs better than that uses only one kind of strategy.
-On datasets NCI1 and PTC\_MM, IHGNN-w/o-Integ. that does not use the integration of the ego- and neighbor-embeddings of nodes performs the best; on datasets COX2\_MD and DHFR\_MD, IHGNN-w/o-Sepa. that does not use the separation of the ego- and neighbor-embeddings of nodes performs the best.
-In conclusion, IHGNN which adopts all the four strategies achieves the best results on most of the datasets.
+In this section, we perform an ablation study on each strategy used in IHGNN: a) IHGNN without the integration of the ego- and neighbor-embeddings of nodes (IHGNN-w/o-Integ); b) IHGNN without the separation of the ego- and neighbor-embeddings of nodes (IHGNN-w/o-Sepa); c) IHGNN without using the SLP for adaptive aggregation of node embeddings from each layer (using concatenation instead, IHGNN-w/o-Adapt); and d) IHGNN without using the concatenation of all the node embeddings as the final graph-level readout function (using summation instead, IHGNN-w/o-Concat).
+The classification accuracy is reported in Table~\ref{tab:ablationStudy}.
+We observe that IHGNN outperforms IHGNN-w/o-Integ, IHGNN-w/o-Sepa, and IHGNN-w/o-Adapt on all the datasets.
+Compared with IHGNN-w/o-Concat, IHGNN also achieves the best results on 8 out of 9 datasets.

+Each strategy has a different contribution to the overall performance of IHGNN on each dataset.
+Among the four variants, IHGNN-w/o-Concat and IHGNN-w/o-Integ attain the lowest accuracy the most frequently, indicating the readout function and the integration of the ego- and neighbor-embedding contribute the most.
+This also validates that our design to adapt to different graph homophily ratios in the datasets is pivotal to our graph classification tasks.